micwik/ArnLib/README.md

 #### Arn Data Objects

-* Hierarchical storage of "hot" changing data objects.
+* Hierarchical storage of hot changing data objects.

 * _Arn Data objects_ can be: integers, floats, strings, byte arrays and variants (most Qt data types, e.g. QImage).

-* Data objects can typically be: measures, settings, data streams, documents, scripts (js), ...
+* Data objects can typically be: measures, settings, data streams, documents, scripts (js), etc.

 * _Arn Data objects_ are thread-safe.

-* Native support for data validation and double direction pipes.
+* Native support for data validation and double direction pipes (streams).

 #### Sharing

-* Data objects can be shared in a single program, among threads or between programs at different computers.
+* Data objects can be shared in a single program, among threads or between programs, at different computers.
 This division of program modules can be changed and is transparent to usage of ArnLib.